-This chapter provides updates on the performance of completed projects, including ratings on project outcome, sustainability, quality of implementation and execution, and quality of project M&E. It also presents an update on trends in materialized cofinancing.
+his chapter provides updates on the performance of completed projects, including ratings on project outcome, sustainability, quality of implementation and execution, and quality of project M&E. It also presents an update on trends in materialized cofinancing.
 These topics were analyzed in detail in the Sixth Comprehensive Evaluation of the GEF.
-APR 2020 gives a brief account on these topics because the underlying causal relationships are not expected to change in a short period.
+APR 2020 gives a brief account of these topics because the underlying causal relationships are not expected to change in a short period.
 A detailed treatment of each of these topics will be presented in APR 2021, which will be prepared as an input to the Seventh Comprehensive Evaluation of the GEF.
 Performance of the projects in the APR 2020 cohort on various dimensions is consistent with the long-term average.
-However, the percentage of projects in the APR 2020 cohort rated in the likely range for sustainability, and satisfactory range for quality of execution, is slightly higher than the long-term average.
+However, the percentage of projects in the APR 2020 cohort rated in the likely range for sustainability and the percentage in the satisfactory range for quality of execution are slightly higher than the long-term average.

-Methodology
+2.1 Methodology

-- The reporting is based on 1,706 completed GEF projects that together account for \$7.5 billion in GEF grants, including support for project preparation, and \$36.2 billion in promised cofinancing.
-These include 134 projects in the APR 2020 cohort, for which the terminal evaluations were submitted in the calendar year 2019, which are being covered in the APR reporting for the first time.
+The reporting is based on 1,706 completed GEF projects that together account for \$7.5 billion in GEF grants, including support for project preparation, and \$36.2 billion in promised cofinancing.
+These include 134 projects in the APR 2020 cohort, for which the terminal evaluations were submitted in the calendar year 2019 and which are being covered in the APR reporting for the first time.
 The APR 2020 cohort accounts for \$618.8 million in GEF grants and \$4.4 billion in promised cofinancing.
-UNDP (29 percent), World Bank (27 percent), UNEP (19 percent), UNIDO (8 percent), and FAO (7 percent) account for a substantial share of the projects included in the APR 2020 cohort. - The GEF IEO's ongoing effort to fill data gaps for projects that were completed 15 or more years ago led to the retrieval of terminal evaluation reports for six projects.
-These projects are not included in the APR 2020 cohort, but their terminal evaluations have been reviewed and their performance ratings included in the cumulative terminal evaluation review dataset that has been used for analysis.
-A detailed list of projects included in the 2020 cohort is provided in annex A. The dataset on performance ratings of the completed projects will be made available on the GEF IEO website by the end of FY2020.
-The terminal evaluation review reports prepared by the GEF IEO will also be made publicly available. - Either the GEF IEO or the Agency evaluation offices, or both, assess performance of the completed GEF projects.
-The GEF IEO reviews terminal evaluation reports, PIRs, midterm reviews, and project documents.
+UNDP (29 percent), the World Bank (27 percent), UNEP (19 percent), UNIDO (8 percent), and FAO (7 percent) account for a substantial share of the projects included in the APR 2020 cohort

+The GEF IEO's ongoing effort to fill data gaps for projects that were completed 15 or more years ago led to the retrieval of terminal evaluation reports for six projects (annex B).
+These projects are not included in the APR 2020 cohort, but their terminal evaluations have been reviewed and their performance ratings included in the cumulative terminal evaluation review data set that has been used for analysis.
+A detailed list of projects included in the 2020 cohort is provided in annex A. The data set on performance ratings of the completed projects will be made available on the GEF IEO website by the end of fiscal year (FY) 2020.
+The terminal evaluation review reports prepared by the GEF IEO will also be made publicly available.

+Either the GEF IEO or the Agency evaluation offices, or both, assesses performance of the completed GEF projects.
+The GEF IEO reviews terminal evaluation reports, project information reports (PIRs), midterm reviews, and project documents.
 The IEO rates the performance of the completed projects based on evidence available in these documents.
 Project outcomes, project implementation and execution, and M&E design and implementation are rated on a six-point scale ranging from highly satisfactory to highly unsatisfactory, with the top three ratings constituting the satisfactory range and the bottom three the unsatisfactory range.
 The sustainability of project outcomes is measured on a four-point scale, ranging from likely to unlikely.
-The methodology used in rating project performance is detailed in annex C. - There are two types of sources of the ratings presented in APR 2020.
-The GEF IEO rates 49 percent of projects (831 projects) and the Agency evaluation offices rate fifty one percent
+The methodology used in rating project performance is detailed in annex C.